 - How to interact with elements - e.g. click buttons - using only the screen reader and keyboard controls

-Screen readers are designed to be intuitive and easy to use, so although it might feel strange to begin with, you’re sure to get the hang of it in no time!
+Screen readers are designed to be intuitive to use, so although it might feel strange to begin with, you’re sure to get to grips with it in no time!